hasnaa38/reading-notes/c3-class-08.md

 * What does REST stand for?

-It is an architectural style for building web services.
+Representational State Transfer - It is an architectural style for building web services.

 * REST APIs are designed around resources.
 Resources can be any kind of object, data, or service that can be accessed by the client.